Oracle Separations for the Quantum-Classical Polynomial Hierarchy: Random projections for quantum query algorithms

 In our proof we rely heavily on the notation as well as results from \cite{HRST17}, therefore in this section we mention all the notation and results we use.
 Note that we reference the \href{https://arxiv.org/abs/1504.03398}{arXiv} version of the paper in the rest of the discussion.

 \begin{definition}[$\SIP_d$ functions \cite{HRST17}] The $\SIP_d$ function is a depth $d$ read-once monotone formula with $n$ variables, with alternating layers of AND and OR gates.
 The bottom layer (adjacent to input variables) consists of AND gates, so the root is an OR gate if $d$ is even and AND gate otherwise.
 All the gates at a particular depth have the same fan-in, which is denoted by $w_i$ for gates of depth $i$.
 So the bottom fan-in is $w_{d-1}$ and the top fan-in is $w_0$.
+The parameters $t_k$ correspond to the bias of the distribution for the random projection for depth $k$, see \defn{subsequentproj}.

 \end{definition}

 Next we describe the addressing scheme used for the gates and input variables of $\SIP_d$ (which we will also use for $\SIP'_d$).
 Let $A_0 = \{\mathsf{output}\}$, and for $1 \leq k \leq d$, let $A_{k} = A_{k-1} \times [w_{k-1}]$.
 An element of $A_k$ specifies the address of a gate at depth $k$; so $A_{d} = \{{\mathsf{output}}\} \times [w_0] \times \cdots \times [w_{d-1}]$ is the set of addresses of the input variables.
 For some string $\tau \in \{0,1, \ast\}^{A_k} = \{0,1, \ast\}^{A_{k-1} \times [w_{k-1}]}$, use $\tau_a$ for $a \in A_{k-1}$ to denote the $a^{th}$ block of $\tau$ of length $w_{k-1}$.